php-etl/documentation/content/getting-started/environment-setup/_index.en.md

 After installing PHP, you must ensure that your Composer 2 is installed on your machine.

 For more information on how to install Composer, go to the [official documentation](https://getcomposer.org/download/).

+### Docker (optional)

+Gyroscops offers you the possibility to build your configurations as images that you can use in a dockerized environment.
+That's why you may also need Docker.

+For more information on how to install Docker, go to the [official documentation](https://docs.docker.com/get-docker/).